RaySlash/NotApp/docs/arch.md

 Basic application which allows user to save notes and view them later.
 It is written in TypeScript, React-native with Expo build tools.
+It uses React Native Reusable Components for UI.
-It uses SQLite for storing notes.It is a simple application which is useful for beginners to understand the basic concepts of React-native and Expo.
+It uses SQLite for storing notes.

 ## Features

+- [ ] User can add categories.
+- [ ] User can view categories.
+- [ ] User can delete categories.
+- [ ] User can edit categories.

 - [ ] User can add notes.
 - [ ] User can view notes.